pragmint/open-practices/capabilities/proactive-failure-notification.md

 ### Host Incident Post-Mortems

 Hold detailed post-mortem sessions after each incident to identify unmonitored indicators that could have predicted the event.
 Incorporate these indicators into future monitoring strategies.
-Post-mortems also provide an opportunity to ensure notification routing is current and that teams know what's expeted of them.
+Post-mortems also provide an opportunity to ensure notification routing is current and that teams know what's expected of them.

 ## Adjacent Capabilities